vanadium/website/content/syncbase/guides/data-model.md

 Database is the entry point to the Syncbase API and provides functionality to create, watch and share collections, and to perform batch operations.

-There is a pre-configured database for each app. `Syncbase.getDatabase()` is used to initialize Syncbase and get a reference to the app's database.
+There is a pre-configured database for each app. `Syncbase.database()` is used to get a reference to the app's database.
+This may be called any number of times after initializing Syncbase and logging in.

 <!-- @createDatabase @test -->
 ```
 cat - <<EOF >> $FILE
-Syncbase.DatabaseOptions options = new Syncbase.DatabaseOptions();
-// dbOpt.cloudSyncbaseAddress = "<Your Cloud Syncbase Address>";
-// dbOpt.cloudSyncbaseBlessing = "<Your Cloud Syncbase Blessing>";

-Syncbase.database(new Syncbase.DatabaseCallback() {
-  @Override
-  public void onSuccess(final Database db) {
-    // Use database to interact with Syncbase.
-  }
-}, options);
+// After Syncbase.init and login...
+Database database = Syncbase.database();
 EOF
 ```